nessai.samplers.importancesampler#

 Compute the Monte Carlo approximation of

-\[-\int W(x) \log W(x) dx\]
+\[-\int W(x) \log W(x) dx\]where \(W(x) = \pi(x)/Q(x)\).

-property current_proposal_entropy: float
+- property current_proposal_entropy: float#

 Differential entropy of the current proposal

-property live_points_unit: numpy.ndarray
+- property live_points_unit: numpy.ndarray#

 The current set of live points

-property nested_samples_unit: numpy.ndarray
+- property nested_samples_unit: numpy.ndarray#

 The current set of discarded points

-property reached_tolerance: bool
+- property reached_tolerance: bool#

 Indicates if tolerance has been reached.

-Checks if any or all of the criteria have been met, this depends on the value of check_criteria.
+Checks if any or all of the criteria have been met, this depends on the value of

-Add extra fields logW and logQ
+Add extra fields logW, logQ, logU

-configure_stopping_criterion(stopping_criterion: str | List[str], tolerance: float | List[float], check_criteria: Literal[any, all]) None
+- configure_stopping_criterion(stopping_criterion: str | List[str], tolerance: float | List[float], check_criteria: Literal['any', 'all']) None#

 Configure the stopping criterion

-get_proposal(subdir: str = 'levels', **kwargs)
+- get_proposal(subdir: str = 'levels', **kwargs)#

 Configure the proposal.

-configure_iterations(min_iteration: int | None = None, max_iteration: int | None = None) None
+- configure_iterations(min_iteration: int | None = None, max_iteration: int | None = None) None#

 Configure the minimum and maximum iterations.